SimiaCryptus/intellij-aicoder/docs/action_documentation.md

       of them.
     - `RedoLast`: Use this action to redo the last AI Coder action you executed, enhancing your workflow efficiency.
 - **Text Transformation Actions**
-    - `AppendAction`: Select text and trigger this action to append AI-generated text, expanding on your initial selection.
+    - `AppendTextWithChatAction`: Select text and trigger this action to append AI-generated text, expanding on your initial selection.
-    - `ReplaceOptionsAction`: Highlight text and activate this action to receive and choose from AI-generated text options for replacement.
+    - `ReplaceWithSuggestionsAction`: Highlight text and activate this action to receive and choose from AI-generated text options for replacement.

 Each action is designed to seamlessly integrate into your development workflow, offering a range of enhancements from